davidbrowaeys/SMS-SFDEV-TOOLKIT/SOQL & SOSL/README.md

             new String[]{'Name','Phone'},
             new Set<Id>{'001N000001AvY5n'});
 ```
-If ``javaselectFields`` is null, it will select ALL field of the select object
+If ``selectFields`` is null, it will select ALL field of the select object
 ```java
 Qu`eryUtils.selectMapObject('Account',new Set<Id>{'001N000001AvY5n'});
 ``